sepp89117/GoEasyPro/README.md

 # GoEasyPro
 With this program you can control and monitor several GoPros at the same time.
 In addition, the SD card can be accessed and stored videos can be played.

-This requires a NodeMCU with ESP8266 running the code "GoPro_UDP2_HT" you can find it in my repositories.
+This requires a NodeMCU with ESP8266 running the code "GoPro_UDP2_HT" or a ESP32 modul running the code "GoProRC_ESP32" you can find it in my repositories.

 The MAC addresses (in Form1) of the cameras need to be changed for it to work.